 - If you are on blood thinners, your platelets won’t work as effectively and the procedure is not as effective.

 PRP therapy works better if your hair loss is recent.
 It is more challenging to “wake up” hair follicles that have been dormant for a long time.
-To see if you may be a candidate, schedule a complimentary consultation with Melanie.
+To see if you may be a candidate, schedule a complimentary consultation with Erin.

 The Week Prior: Avoid ‘Blood Thinners’